 In those days, most countries where Plan worked had several local Field Offices; no country-level structure existed as such.
 One Field Director was assigned the additional task of relating to national authorities in the country, as Plan’s representative.
 For example, when I was in Colombia that role was taken by Ron Seligman, who was Field Director in Cali.

 But as a result of decentralization, these structures were diverging.
-In 1992, for example, the region of Central America and the Caribbean proposed eliminating all Field Director positions, releasing a large number of expatriate staff to be absorbed by other regions.
+In 1992, for example, the region of Central America and the Caribbean decided that they would eliminate all Field Director positions, releasing a large number of expatriate staff to be absorbed by other regions.
 This was a major shock – what was the organisation going to do with all the people no longer required in that region?!
 In West Africa, on the other hand, a country-level Field Director position evolved and local management was put into place in Field Offices, sometimes using a team-based approach.

 This structural divergence was seen as a problem by Plan’s senior management: if our operational structures became different in each region, managing the organization would become unnecessarily complex.
 So in 1994 I proposed that we begin a study to define a common structure toward which all regions would evolve.